keymetrics/pm2-io-apm/README.md

 })

 // For any significant work done _outside_ of the request lifecycle, use
-// runInRootSpan.
+// startRootSpan.
-const startRootSpan = {
+const traceOptions = {
     name: 'my custom trace',
     // the '1' correspond to the type of operation you want to trace
     // can be 0 (UNKNOWN), 1 (SERVER) or 2 (CLIENT)